Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `blockpos` (`LIST`), default ``
 - `item` (`TEXT`), default `minecraft:stone`

-Description: Returns true if the specified item exists in the container at the coordinates given as a list `x, y, z`.
+Description: Returns true if the specified item exists in the container at the coordinates given as a list `[x,y,z]`.

 ### `get_item_in_container_xyz`